Continuous Multi-line Queues and TASEP: Discrete and continuous density functions

 \end{theorem}

 \begin{proof} We will first consider the case $k=1$.
-We distinguish between two different types of MLQs that can result in the permutation $s_1w_0$, depending on whether the bully path for the first class particle wrapping from rightmost position to the leftmost.
+We distinguish between two different types of MLQ's that can result in the permutation $s_1w_0$, depending on whether or not $P_1$ is wrapping.

 The first type is an MLQ $\con$ where there is no bully path wrapping.
-Then the bully paths for the first and second class particles will touch at some point $(r,c)$ and after that first class particles path will be below or on the path of the second class particle.
-We could also describe this as the permutations on the first $r-1$ rows of $\con$ is the reverse permutation and after that the 1 and 2 has switched places.
+Then $P_1$ and $P_2$ will touch at some point $(r,c)$, after which $P_1$ will be below or on $P_2$ (bully paths may, however, coincide only in points and horisontal segments), see Figure \ref{fi_typeI}.

+We could also describe this as the reverse permutations on the first $r-1$ rows of $\con$, after which the 1 and 2 switch places.